o-gent/facebook-hackathon/README.md

 # Facebook-hackathon

-The master branch is in production at [mental-heal](https://mental-heal.herokuapp.com/).
+The master branch is in production.
 Any development should be done in development branch.

 Facebook submission